Transparent dark purple Insurte logo

 VACs work in close partnership with embassies to gather applicants' information and ensure that submitted documents meet country-specific requirements.
 Here’s a breakdown of how they work:

-Depending on your country of residency, submitting your visa application through an authorized visa center may be mandatory.
+Depending on your country of residency, submitting your visa application through an authorized visa center is often mandatory.

 No, VACs usually charge a service fee in addition to the visa application fee.
 These fees cover application support, biometric services, and secure handling of documents.
 In addition to any service fee(s), specific visa application centers may also offer supplementary add-on services, such as visa photography.

-When a trusted partner is appointed by a government to process visas for them, all visa applicants will be required to apply through the designated visa center, regardless of the fees.
+When a trusted partner is appointed by a government to process visas for them, all visa applicants are required to apply through the designated visa center, regardless of the fees.

 Generally, no. You will be required to go to the visa center that provides service for your specific destination.

-Some nations may allow you to apply at any VAC within your country of residence (provided they offer visa services for your destination).
+Some nations may allow you to apply at any VAC (for a specific processor) within your country of residence (provided they offer visa services for your destination).
 For example, if you’re using VFS Global and there are multiple locations in your country of residency, you might be able to book an appointment at any of them.
+However, not always.

 Most VACs operate by appointment only to ensure smooth operations and avoid long wait times.
-Some centers may accommodate walk-ins depending on current demand and location-specific policies.
+Some centers may accommodate walk-ins, depending on current demand and location-specific policies, but it isn't a given.
 Always check with the nearest VAC for their policies on walk-ins.

 You can book an appointment online through your visa processor’s official website.

-When scheduling your appointment, you’ll see available dates and time slots and can select the one that best works for you.
+When scheduling your appointment, you’ll see available dates and time slots and will be able to select the one that works best for you.
 Keep in mind that appointments can be difficult to get as they book out quickly – especially during peak season.

 This depends entirely on your country of residence and the destination you’re applying for.
 There are many visa processing centers around the globe, particularly in major cities.